vpulab/ovam/README.md

 ### Token optimization

-OVAM library include code to optimize the tokens to improve the attention maps.
-Given an image generated with Stable Diffusion using the text `a photograph of a cat in a park`, we optimized a cat token for obtaining a mask of the cat in the image (full example in notebook).
+The OVAM library includes code to optimize the tokens to improve the attention maps.
+Given an image generated with Stable Diffusion using the text `a photograph of a cat in a park`, we optimized a cat token for obtaining a mask of the cat in the image (full example in the notebook).

 ![Token optimization](docs/assets/optimized_training_attention.svg)

-This token, can be later used for generating a mask of the cat in other testing images.
+This token can be later used for generating a mask of the cat in other testing images.
 For example, in this image generated with the text `cat perched on the sofa looking out of the window`.

 ![Token optimization](docs/assets/optimized_testing_attention.svg)

 ### Different Stable Diffusion versions

-The current code have been tested with Stable Diffusion 1.5, 2.0 base and 2.1 in Diffusers 0.20.
-We provide a module ovam/base with utility classes for adapt OVAM to other Diffusion Models.
+The current code has been tested with Stable Diffusion 1.5, 2.0 base, and 2.1 in Diffusers 0.20.
+We provide a module ovam/base with utility classes to adapt OVAM to other Diffusion Models.

 ## Experiments

 ## Aknowledgements

-We want to thank the authors of [DAAM](https://github.com/castorini/daam) for their helpful code.
-A big thanks also to the open-source community of [HuggingFace](https://huggingface.co/docs/diffusers/index), [PyTorch](https://pytorch.org/), and RunwayML for making [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) available.
+We want to thank the authors of [DAAM](https://github.com/castorini/daam), [HuggingFace](https://huggingface.co/docs/diffusers/index), [PyTorch](https://pytorch.org/), and RunwayML for making [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) available.
 We also aknowledge the work of the teams behind [DatasetDM](https://github.com/showlab/DatasetDM), [DiffuMask](https://github.com/weijiawu/DiffuMask) and [Grounded Diffusion](https://github.com/Lipurple/Grounded-Diffusion), which we used in our experiments.

 ## Citation